neuronalism/opencode-session-manager-cli/README.md

 >
 > - The new path can either be a project existing or not in the database.
 The "move" command only manipulates the paths in the database, and does not move the project folder and the files.
 > - The safe pipeline is also used for this command.
-> - Moved sessions have their `project_id` reset to `'global'`.
-OpenCode will automatically assign the correct project ID (derived from the git root commit hash) the next time you open the project.
-For non-git projects, `'global'` is the expected ID.

 ### Use custom database path